SlavchoVlakeskiGit/security-log-threat-detector/README.md

+## Project Focus

+This project focuses on security analysis and anomaly detection using log data.

+Unlike the log analytics API, this tool emphasizes detection logic and visualization rather than backend architecture.

 # Security Log Threat Detector

 A Python security log analysis tool that detects suspicious login activity from raw log files and presents findings in a simple Streamlit dashboard.